gosuri/aws-vpc-terraform-post/README.md

 }
 ```

 Since we are not changing any values, run `terraform apply` to populate outputs in the state file.
-Inspect the `elb.hostname` by running
+Inspect the `elb.hostname` by running:

 $ open "http://$(terraform output elb.hostname)"